senatus-technologies/respublica/README.md

 ### Building

-Celeritas's build process is managed using CMake.
+Respublica's build process is managed using CMake.
 Additionally, all dependencies are managed and built through Conan or included directly as vendored projects under `external`.
 This means that all dependencies are downloaded and built during configuration rather than relying on system installed libraries.

 ```
 cmake --preset default